vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

    3. **Add a *Move* button.** This button lets us move a Trello card from one list to another.
    4. **Add a *Delete* button.** This button lets us delete a Trello card from a list.
 5. **Add a *Refresh All* button.** This button lets us manually refresh all Trello lists.
-6. **Add a *Create New* button.** This button lets us create and add a new Trello card to a list.
+6. **Add a *Create New* button.** This button lets us add a new Trello card to a list.

 This article assumes that you are already familiar with the [basics of Trello](https://trello.com/guide/trello-101).

-Also note that the [Trello extension](https://templates.peakboard.com/extensions/Trello/en) is required.
+The [Trello extension](https://templates.peakboard.com/extensions/Trello/en) is required to integrate Trello into Peakboard.

 ## Get an API key and token from Trello

 We need to get an API key and token from Trello.
 That way, our Peakboard Box can authenticate itself to Trello.

-In order to get an API key and token, we first need to create a new Power-Up in Trello.
+The first step is to create a new Power-Up in Trello.
 We can do this in the [Power-Ups admin portal](https://trello.com/power-ups/admin).

 ![image](/assets/2023-10-04/010.png)